CokkocZateki/eve-auth-1/CONTRIBUTING.md

 If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email myself at [contact@anthonygrimes.co.uk](mailto:contact@anthonygrimes.co.uk).

-### How to file a bug report
+### How to file a bug/issue report

-When filing an issue, make sure to answer these five questions:

-1. What version of EVE-Auth are you using?
-1. What operating system, processor architecture and PHP version are you using?
-1. What did you do?
-1. What did you expect to see?
-1. What did you see instead?
+A template has been provided as `ISSUE_TEMPLATE.MD` in the root directory for you.
+This document shall also give some guidance on your bug/issue reports.

 General questions should be directed to myself at [contact@anthonygrimes.co.uk](mailto:contact@anthonygrimes.co.uk) instead of the issue tracker.
 I'll respond as quickly as I can.

+### How to  make a pull request:

+A template has been provided as `PULL_REQUEST_TEMPLATE.MD` in the root directory for you.
+This document shall also give you some guidance on you pull request.

 # How to suggest a feature or enhancement

 EVE-Auth is designed foremost to be simple for the user and readable for the developer.
-Please ensure that if you are suggesting a new feature or enchancement that you keep these two simple values in mind.
+Please ensure that if you are suggesting a new feature or enhancement that you keep these two simple values in mind.

-All features are welcome and can be assigned the label 'feature request' in the issue tracker.
+All features are welcomed and can be assigned the label 'feature request' in the issue tracker.

 # Code review process